willfaught/go-guide/README.md

     type t = ...
     ```

-- Short declarations with multiple variables are context-sensitive: `a, b := f()` can mean declare two new variables, declare a and assign b, or declare b and assign a; and thus cannot always be copied to another place safely
+- Short declarations with multiple variables in blocks are context-sensitive; for *n* variables, there are 2<sup>n-1</sup> + 1 possible meanings.
+This can lead to copy-paste errors.
 - Avoids unintentional variable shadowing

     ```go
     x := ...

     if ... {
-        x, err := ...
+        x, err := ... // Mistakenly declare a new x variable

     f(x) // X is always unchanged
     ```

-- A short declaration indicates that something clever is happening
+- If done this way, then short declarations in blocks indicate that something clever is happening

 ## Testing